 PrerequisitesEECS 359 or equivalent, or permission of the instructor

-REQUIRED TEXTS: Khalid Sayood, Introduction to Data Compression , Morgan Kaufmann, 2 nd edition (2000)
+REQUIRED TEXTS: Khalid Sayood, Introduction to Data Compression , Morgan Kaufmann, 4th edition (2012)

 COURSE GOALS: To provide an introduction to the fundamental principles and techniques in multimedia signal processing and compression, an overview of the current multimedia standards and technologies, and a brief description of future technologies.